Methods

 Overview

 We simulate individual glacier thickness and volume projections from 2000 to 2100 using climate scenarios (climate models and emission scenarios) from CMIP5 and CMIP6 and large-scale glacier models.
-We primarily focus on +2.7°C global warming above pre-industrial by 2100, as this represents the predicted real-world outcome of current policies and actions.
-For comparison, we also include projections under the +1.5°C target of the Paris Agreement.
-We chose climate scenarios with a range of ±0.2°C from +1.5°C or +2.7°C.
+We primarily focus on 2.7°C global warming above pre-industrial by 2100, as this represents the predicted real-world outcome of current policies and actions.
+For comparison, we also include projections under the 1.5°C target of the Paris Agreement.
+We chose climate scenarios with a range of ±0.2°C from 1.5°C or 2.7°C.

-The warming levels are defined as the 2071–2100 global mean temperature difference relative to 1850–1900, with an added +0.69°C warming between 1850–1900 and 1986–2005 (ref.
+The warming levels are defined as the 2071–2100 global mean temperature difference relative to 1850–1900, with a 0.69°C warming from 1850–1900 to 1986–2005 (ref.
 IPCC AR6).

 It is important to note that positive feedback mechanisms, such as localized warming due to glacier retreat, are not accounted for in large-scale glacier models.
+This means that, while the glacier changes we use here are the most reliable projections available, the actual glacier retreat may occur faster.

 Likely range

-The likely range describes the spread of projections and is defined as the 17th to 83rd percentiles, consistent with IPCC AR6.
+The likely range describes the spread of projections and is defined as the

-If the data follow a Gaussian distribution, this range corresponds approximately to one standard deviation (±1σ) from the mean, capturing about 68% of the available projections.
+to one standard deviation (±1σ) from the mean, capturing about 68% of the

 Glacier projection data sources and models